josephsalmon/agramfort.github.io/content/pages/HLMA310.md

 iscourse: true
 isfull: false

-This is an undergraduate course (in French!) introducing Python for scientifc computing.
+This is an undergraduate course (in French!) introducing Python for scientific computing.
 Details can be found here: [HLMA310 - Scientific Python](HLMA310.html).